This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our disclosure policy.

 - Salt to top and to taste

-Place in strainer and squeeze potatoes to get as much water out as possible ( I squeezed and let sit in strainer for a half hour, but not necessary.. just make sure as much water is removed as possible)
+- Place in strainer and squeeze potatoes to get as much water out as possible ( I squeezed and let sit in strainer for one half-hour, but not necessary.. just make sure as much water is removed as possible)

-Get you fryer going or add oil to pot appropriate for frying and fill to no more than half full of oil.
+- Get your fryer going or add oil to pot appropriate for frying and fill to no more than half full of oil.

 - Heat oil to 375° Fahrenheit

 - While fryer is heating, In mixing bowl add egg and beat

 - Add flour to bowl and mix with egg